AnnaAxelsson051/Forecast-Fetcher/README.md

 ## Description

-A web service that fetches data with REST from multiple other open weather forecast services, returning the best / warmest weather forecast for Stockholm 24 hours in advance.
+A web service that fetches data with REST from multiple open weather forecast services, returning the best / warmest weather forecast for Stockholm 24 hours in advance.
 The forecast is delivered as a user viewable webpage as well as a REST web service.

 ---